 We are off on our holidays!

 I am so excited to be taking Dexter on his second holiday abroad and this time we are going to Spain.
+The thought of travelling abroad with a toddler can seem daunting, but follow these tips and it will be plain sailing!

 Our first holiday was back in April and we spent four days in Majorca.
 We learnt a lot from that trip which of course I wanted to share with you.
 This time we are flying into Barcelona, before transferring to Lloret de Mar where we have booked into the Aparthotel Costa Encantada for six nights.
 If you book your holiday last minute (like I always do) and are panicking about how you are going to cope with a baby/toddler on your first holiday away, read on!